FAIRmat-NFDI/nomad-utility-workflows/docs/how_to/add_custom_tasks.md

 ## Link the ELN entries to your workflow

-Now that we have a mainfile for each task, we can specify the graph strucuture and node attributes as described in the [Create Custom Workflows > Create an input graph with nodes_to_graph()](./create_custom_workflows.md#create-an-input-graph-with-nodes_to_graph):
+Now that we have a mainfile for each task, we can specify the graph strucuture and node attributes as described in the [Create Custom Workflows > Complete Workflow Creation Example](./create_custom_workflows.md#complete-workflow-creation-example):

 ```python
 path_to_job = ''